jdeisenberg/icljs/_sources/symbols.rst

 Symbols in ClojureScript work much as they do in algebra.
 You use the ``def`` function to **bind** a symbol to a value.
 The ``def`` function takes two arguments: the symbol and the value.
 Once a symbol is bound, you can use it in expressions, including definitions of other symbols.
-The value can be an expression as well:
+The value can be an expression as well.
+In the following code, the ``println`` function (the name stands for “print line”) is used to display the value bound to ``days``.

 .. activecode:: symbol_def
     :caption: Define Symbol Bindings Here